 Caryn called the situation “very painful” but admitted she didn’t “have the tools to fix” the situation.
 “I miss the kids every day,” she added.

-The Roloff patriarch put a portion of the farm on the market in May, which caused a major rift in the family.
+The Roloff patriarch put a portion of the farm on the market that May, which caused a major rift in the family.
 Jeremy previously tried to purchase the farm from Matt, while fans watched Zach attempt to buy the property in recent seasons.
 After Zach’s plan fell through, he and Tori moved further away from his family in Oregon to Battle Ground, Washington.

 Have a tip?
 Send it to us!
 Email In Touch at firstname.lastname@example.org.